humzah-malik/VoxWave/README.md

 A macOS desktop assistant that combines **hand gestures** and **voice commands** to control system functions, Spotify playback, and Chrome tabs.
 Built using `Python`, `MediaPipe`, `SpeechRecognition`, and `rumps`.

-This is an experimental personal project designed to explore multimodal (gesture + voice) control on macOS.
+This is an experimental personal project designed to explore multimodal control on macOS.

 ---